scopecone/engineering-metrics-study/README.md

      --format table
    ```

-   Use `--format json` to export machine-consumable output for downstream tooling or AI-assisted triage.
+   - Use `--format json` to export machine-consumable output for downstream tooling or AI-assisted triage.
-   Filter out curated lists or manuals via `--exclude-topics` / `--exclude-keywords` if a topic returns non-product repos.
-Combine `--holdout config/repos.holdout.json` with the new activity flags (`--min-commits`, `--min-prs`) to ensure discovery skips archived/templates we have already reviewed.
+   - Filter out curated lists or manuals via `--exclude-topics` / `--exclude-keywords` if a topic returns non-product repos.
+Combine `--holdout config/repos.holdout.json` with the activity flags (`--min-commits`, `--min-prs`) to ensure discovery skips archived/templates we have already reviewed.
 Running discovery in small topic batches helps stay under GitHub’s 30 requests/min search quota; cached responses are reused for 24 hours by default.
+   - Pass `--write-validation config/repos.batchN.validation.json` to emit a ready-to-collect slice containing only the accepted repos that are not already present in `config/repos.sample.json`.
+Add `--append-validation` to grow an existing file when iterating on the same batch.

+### Batch tooling

+- **Validation promotion**: `npm run promote -- --input config/repos.batchN.validation.json [--apply] [--update-discovery]`.
+Dry runs show which repos would be merged; re-run with `--apply` to persist and optionally update `config/repos.discovery.json`.
+- **Release inspector**: `npm run inspect-releases -- --repo owner/name --repo another/project --count 25`.
+The helper prints recent tag patterns, prerelease ratios, and compares them against the current config when `--validate config/repos.sample.json` is supplied.
+Use `--write tmp/release-audit` to capture JSON summaries for later review.
+- **Discovery pipeline**: Combine the steps — run discovery per topic with `--write-validation`, sanity-check release patterns via `npm run inspect-releases`, then collect with the generated config before promoting it into `repos.sample.json`.

 ### Runtime configuration